Apply for the Conveyancing Quality Scheme

-Achieving the Conveyancing Quality Scheme (CQS) accreditation involves the submission of an application form and subsequent assessment by the Law Society's technical panel.
+Achieving accreditation against the Law Society's Conveyancing Quality Scheme (CQS) involves the submission of an application form and subsequent assessment by the Law Society's technical panel.
 Completion of mandatory training is also required.
 CQS accreditation is awarded for a period of 12 months, with an annual re-accreditation process to ensure compliance.

-If you do not have Lexcel in place, your practice must ensure that you meet the required Core Practice Management Standards (PDF 75kb).
+If your practice is not Lexcel accredited, you must ensure that you meet the required core practice management standards (PDF 80kb).

-Your application will be validated and assessed by The Law Society.
-This process should take around eight weeks.
-If your application is unsuccessful, you may appeal (PDF 433kb).
+Your application will be validated and assessed by the Law Society.
+This process takes around eight weeks.
+If your application is unsuccessful, you may appeal.

 Marketing guidance and support